 - How to Use InStr Function in VBA (3 Examples)

-In the previous two approaches, we discussed how to combine two cells.
-However, if we want to apply it to the entire column, adding one by one will take a long time.
-We’ll teach you how to add multiple columns totally with VBA code for this.
+In the previous two approaches, we combined two cells.
+If we want to apply that to the entire column, adding one by one will take a long time.
+Let’s use column-wide code to streamline the process.

 Sub ConcatCols()